Ontario Highway 7: Eastern segment

 The segment between Peterborough and Perth was built in the 1930s during the Great Depression, as a public works employment project.
 It was constructed parallel to a CP Rail corridor (now abandoned east of Peterborough) that was built in the 1880s, and used hand-power to dig and build the road whenever possible.
 From Peterborough to Norwood, the route travels in a straight line through the Peterborough Drumlin Field, connecting to the southern terminus of Highway 28 and crossing the Indian River while otherwise passing through farmland.
 At Norwood the route suddenly begins to meander as it approaches the undulated Canadian Shield.
 The section east of Havelock to Perth, unlike the rest of the highway, travels through a relatively isolated area, with few services or residences along the route outside of the several towns that it connects.
 In contrast to the surroundings west of there, this section is located in dense forest with numerous lakes and muskeg dotting the landscape.
 It services the villages of Marmora, where it connects with the northern terminus of former Highway 14, Madoc, where it intersect Highway 62, Actinolite, where it meets the northern terminus of Highway 37, and Kaladar, where it intersects Highway 41.

 East of Kaladar, Highway 7 begins to serve cottages along the shores of several large lakes that lie near the highway.
 It intersects the northern terminus of former Highway 38 near Sharbot Lake and later passes south of Maberly before exiting the Canadian Shield and reentering farmland.
 On the outskirts of Perth, the route meets former Highway 43 and curves northward.
 It travels around the western and northern shorelines of Mississippi Lake before passing directly south of Carleton Place.
 Just east of there, Highway 7 widens into a four lane freeway for the remainder of the distance to Highway 417.
 This section, completed by early 2012, was built by "twinning" the existing two lane highway with a second parallel carriageway to serve as the eastbound lanes.
-Highway 7 ends at an interchange with Highway 417, where drivers can proceed east to Ottawa or north to Arnprior.
+Highway 7 ends at a trumpet interchange with Highway 417, where drivers can proceed east to Ottawa or north to Arnprior.